30 Bright White Kids' Rooms

-Blogger Caroline Wise of Wise Mama Blog designs a light and airy nursery that mixes contemporary and antique pieces.
-The new streamlined crib juxtaposes against the wicker rocker, an antique her mother used to rock her children.
+This light and airy nursery blends contemporary and antique pieces.
+The new streamlined crib juxtaposes against the wicker rocker, an antique the homeowner's mother used to rock her children.
 Above the crib, a unique monogram features animals and other items that begin with "H."

-The shared girls' room features twin beds with flowing canopies.
-To keep the space from looking too matchy, designer Susie Fougerousse of Rosenberry Rooms selects coordinating bedding that doesn't match exactly.
+This shared kids' room features twin beds with flowing canopies.
+To keep the space from looking too matchy-matchy, designer Susie Fougerousse of Rosenberry Rooms selects coordinating bedding that isn't exactly the same.